solana-turbin3/Q3_25_Builder_AQuental/capstone/Q32025-3-Architecture.md

 #### Strengths:

-- **Clarity of Program Responsibilities**: The responsibilities are well-defined and logically separated between the `Sprint & Vault`, `Bounty`, and `Dispute` programs.
+- **Clarity of Program Responsibilities**: The responsibilities are well-defined and logically separated between the `SprintVault`, `Bounty`, and `Dispute` programs.
 This modularity is a strength of the architecture.
 - **Accuracy of Interactions**: The interactions shown in the diagrams accurately reflect the user stories.
 The core interactions (deposit to escrow, withdraw earnings, claim bounties) directly map to the critical user flows identified.
 - **Comprehensive Account Representation**: The account structure diagram comprehensively shows the PDAs, their owners, and their data structures.
 The use of color-coding and clear labeling enhances understanding.
 - **Clear External Dependency Visualization**: The flowchart provides clear visualization of both on-chain and off-chain dependencies, including the GitHub oracle and frontend/backend infrastructure.